-At St Thomas Aquinas we follow The National Curriculum.
-Through the teaching of Geography we aim to ensure that all pupils:
+At St Thomas Aquinas we follow The National Curriculum and through the teaching of Geography we aim to ensure that all pupils:

 - develop contextual knowledge of the location of globally significant places – both terrestrial and marine – including their defining physical and human characteristics and how these provide a geographical context for understanding the actions of processes